Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

 To quantify uncertainty in the reconstructed exoplanet transmission spectra from our G-DAE, we adopt a Bayesian deep learning framework.
-This approach aims to systematically characterize and separate the sources of uncertainty, distinguishing between two primary types: aleatoric and epistemic.
+This approach aims to systematically characterize and separate the sources of uncertainty, distinguishing between two primary types: aleatoric (random) and epistemic uncertainties.
 Aleatoric uncertainty refers to noise inherent in the observations.
 It represents variability from instrumental or environmental sources \citep{kendallWhatUncertaintiesWe2017}.
 This form of uncertainty cannot be reduced, even with more extensive data used during model training or additional observational examples, because it reflects fundamental limitations of the measurement process, including sensor inaccuracies and stochastic perturbations in the signal.
 In contrast, epistemic uncertainty accounts for ignorance in the model parameters, arising from limited training data or model approximations, and can be mitigated as more data become available \citep{kendallWhatUncertaintiesWe2017,galDropoutBayesianApproximation2016}.
-Estimating both uncertainties is crucial in astronomical applications such as exoplanet spectroscopy, where overly confident predictions can lead to erroneous interpretations of atmospheric compositions or planetary properties.
-As highlighted by \cite{kendallWhatUncertaintiesWe2017}, failing to model these uncertainties can lead to disastrous consequences, analogous to misclassifications in computer vision tasks, underscoring the need for robust uncertainty quantification to enhance model reliability and inform downstream analyses.

 To estimate epistemic uncertainty without retraining the G-DAE, we employ Monte Carlo Dropout, which treats dropout layers in the neural network as a variational approximation to Bayesian inference in deep Gaussian processes \citep{galDropoutBayesianApproximation2016}.
 By performing multiple forward passes with dropout activated during inference (e.g., $100$ iterations), we sample from the approximate posterior distribution over the model weights.
 The predictive mean is computed as the average of these reconstructions, while the variance across samples quantifies the epistemic uncertainty, capturing model ignorance in regions with sparse training data or in extrapolation \citep{galDropoutBayesianApproximation2016}.
 This approach ensures computational efficiency while preserving fidelity to the trained model, as dropout marginalizes over the model's parameters without additional optimization, thereby providing a practical Bayesian approximation that improves predictive log-likelihood and root-mean-square error compared to deterministic models.